Path integral approach to universal dynamics of reservoir computers: Path Integral Representation

 Especially for the case where $J_{ij}$ is a Gaussian variate, the mean-field theory for these discrete-time models has already been investigated in several kinds of literature~\cite{Molgedey1992,Toyoizumi2011,Massar2013, Haruna2019}.
-Qualitative differences between continuous-time models and discrete-time models also have been suggested in Ref.~\cite{Schuechker2018,Keup2021}.
+Qualitative differences between continuous-time models and discrete-time models have been suggested in the previous work~\cite{Schuechker2018}.
+In our numerical analyses in Sec.~\ref{s:NumCalc}, however, we focus primarily on the continuous-time model, since we have numerically confirmed that the differences between continuous-time models and discrete-time models seems not to be essential for our numerical results from a qualitative perspective.

 Before moving on to the next section, we explain why $K(q)$ should take a non-zero finite value as $N\to\infty$, from the point of view of the effective equation of motion.
 Let us consider the case where $K(q)$ becomes zero ($\sorder{N^0}$).
 In this case, $\kappa_n$ becomes $\sorder{N^0}$ and vanish in the limit, and then, all time-correlation functions of $\eta(t)$ also become zero from \siki{e:cumulant_eta}.
 These conditions can be achieved only when $\eta(t)$ is identically zero for arbitrary time.
 Because the effective equation of motion depends on the probability distribution $P_J$ only through $\eta(t)$, the dynamics are not changed by choice of $P_j$.
 Therefore, we should tune parameters for $K$ to be non-zero in the limit so that the probability distribution has non-negligible effects on the averaged dynamics.